What is Bladder Infection?

 - If you want to urinate, do so as soon as possible

-- Shower daily, and choose showering over bathing
+- Shower daily, and choose to shower over bathing

 - Use clean underwear made out of natural fibers such as cotton